Healthcare Project Manager

 Become a Health Services Manager

 Health services managers keep hospitals, clinics, long-term care facilities, and other healthcare settings running smoothly.
-They are responsible for managing budgets, overseeing hiring, adhering to regulatory compliance, implementing IT systems, and managing facilities maintenance.
+They manage budgets, oversee hiring, adhere to regulatory compliance, implement IT systems, and maintain facilities.

 • Typical Education: Bachelor’s degree